marcinserwer/Music-Discord-Bot/README.md

 ### Bugs:
-1.Rarely, however, when listening to or launching a song, such a notification occurs and the song is not played discord.player ffmpeg process 12268 successfully terminated with return code of 1.
+1.Rarely, however, when listening to or launching a song, such a notification occurs and the song is not played -discord.player ffmpeg process 12268 successfully terminated with return code of 1.